 A few washer problems come up again and again.
 The shift actuator is the top offender on Bravos and Centennial top-loaders.
 It switches the basket between agitate and spin.
 When it fails, the washer fills, sloshes, then leaves you with a soaked load and a UL or LD code.
 It’s a small part and a fast swap once we confirm it.

 The drain pump is next.
-We pull socks, coins, and underwire out of Maytag pump housings constantly.
+Techs pull socks, coins, and underwire out of Maytag pump housings constantly.
 A clogged or burned-out pump throws an F9 E1 code and leaves standing water in the tub.
-We clear the impeller, test the pump, and replace it if the motor’s gone.
+The tech clears the impeller, tests the pump, and replaces it if the motor’s gone.

 Worn suspension rods are the quiet killer on top-loaders.
 The four rods that hang the tub wear out and the machine starts banging and walking across the floor on spin.
 People assume it’s bearings.
-On a top-loader it’s almost always the rods, and we replace all four as a set.
+On a top-loader it’s almost always the rods, and a tech replaces all four as a set.

 On front-loaders, a spin cycle that sounds like a jet engine means failed drum bearings.
 That’s a real teardown, and on an older machine it’s often not worth it.
 We also handle a steady stream of lid-lock failures, which is the corroded switch we mentioned, and we see it most on coastal homes in La Jolla and Ocean Beach.
 A professional washing machine repair for any of these usually wraps up in one visit.